smartinternz02/SPSGP-80605-Virtual-Internship---Android-Application-Development-Using-Kotlin/Grocery-Android-App/README.md

 Google Developer Profile Link- https://g.dev/souravsingh49

-Project - Grocery Android App
+Project - Grocery Android App ( Project 2 )
 This Project is a part of Google Supported Virtual Internship - Android App Development Using Kotlin.
+I have completed all 6 Modules of Self Learning.

 As we can't remember everything, users frequently forget to buy the things they want to buy.
 However, with the assistance of this app, you can make a list of the groceries you intend to buy so that you don't forget anything.